-Fortunately, there are a few strategies you can use to not only lower your income-driven student loan payments (aka income-driven repayment) but save buckets of money, too!
+Fortunately, there are a few strategies you can use to lower your income-driven student loan payments (aka income-driven repayment) and save buckets of money, too!

 The only caveat to note here is that, with income-driven repayment plans, you do have to pay income taxes on forgiven loan amounts during the year they were forgiven.

 However, most borrowers can still come out way ahead even after paying the income tax that final year.
 It just takes some strategy.

 An easy first step to lowering your income-driven student loan payment is to put the maximum into your traditional 401(k), 403(b) or 457 plan.
 If you’re under age 50, you can sock away $19,500 in 2020.

 You may be wondering if this makes any sense at all.
 After all, wouldn’t putting money into your 401(k) mean you have less cash to make your student loan payment?

 This is because your income-based repayments are based on your adjusted gross income (AGI).
 This is the amount of income you’re taxed on after taxable deductions.